Cascable/swift-on-windows-poc/README.md

 For an example of all this, see the Windows Demo Project included in this repository.
 [See below for important compiling instructions](#windows-demo-project).

 ## Technical Notes

+### Source Code License

+All of the source code in this repo is licensed under the MIT open-source license.
+However, the Cascable and CascableCore logos and graphics used in the demo projects are *not* included in this license — they remain the exclusive intellectual property of Cascable AB and cannot be reproduced or re-used without the express permission of Cascable AB.

 ### General